matthewaptaylor/Pure-Grid/README.md

 '.col-lg-4' makes the element 4/12 of the container's width when the screen is 992 pixels wide or more.
 '.col-lg-5' makes the element 5/12 of the container's width when the screen is 1200 pixels wide or more.

-A column the width of the entire container would be represented by '<div class="col col-12"></div>'.
+A column the width of the entire container would be represented by '&lt;div class="col col-12"&gt;&lt;/div&gt;'.